hub-mm/odin-recipes/README.md

-The current project I am working on is building a basic HTML website, showcasing Spaghetti recipes.
+The current project I am working on is building a basic website, showcasing Spaghetti recipes.
 <p>This requires setting up a basic HTML website structure.</p>
-TBContinued
+<p>As well as working on CSS and getting a basic style to to website.</p>

+<p>TBContinued</p>